 In this post:

-- What can happen when trading a volatile market?
+- What can happen when trading in a volatile market?

-- How did John Carter’s make tenth $1M+ trade of his career?
+- How did John Carter make the tenth $1M+ trade of his career?

 Let’s break down John’s trade and see what it can teach us about trading high volatility.

 Pulling off a Profit on a Volatile Day

 John’s SPX trade was the tenth $1M+ trade of his career.
 He’s certainly well known in the industry for hitting 7-figure home runs in volatile symbols such as TSLA, AMZN, and GOOGL.
 But this SPX trade was a standout as he turned the chaotic conditions into a windfall profit with limited risk.

 Because of the extreme volatility, John approached the setup with a day trader’s mindset, watching both the 1-hour and 30-minute charts.
 Once he saw the trend reversal, he confirmed the signal with the market internals.
 He bought in when TLT (bonds) started heading down and the 5-period moving average on the $TICKs went positive – both clear signs that the sell-off was exhausted and the SPX was poised to rip higher.
 Sure enough, he caught the turn and then kept adding to the winning trade when he saw the strength of the rebound.